 The strong Australian dollar

 According to Morris, who emphasised the important role that the exchange rate plays in the Australian solar industry, “It is entirely possible that the exchange rate could lead to price increases.
-If I was a betting man, I would say that the value of Australian dollar will fall again.
-Historically, it has always been 72c to the US dollar when averaged over a 10 year period.
-Right now it at an historic high.”
+If I was a betting man, I would say that the value of the Australian dollar will fall again.
+Historically, it has always been 72c to the US dollar when averaged over 10 years.
+Right now it is at an historic high.”

 How long will solar PV system prices remain low?